 Sunny Sri Lanka is the place to go for sea, city, safari, surf and sand.
 Apply online for an Electronic Travel Authorisation (ETA) for a Short Visit Visa (for 30 days) for your family and your helper.
-No need to faff about with passport copies, documents or photographs for the application, just flash your passport, ETA Approval Notice, return air ticket and proof of sufficient funds on arrival to be ushered through immigration.
+No need to faff about with passport copies, documents or photographs for the application; just flash your passport, ETA Approval Notice, return air ticket and proof of sufficient funds on arrival to be ushered through immigration.

 Mad about meandering off the beaten track in Myanmar?
 We have it from the mouths of consular officials that you don’t need to stress about a visa for your Indonesian or Filipino helper if you stay for less than 14 days.
 That’s more than enough time to have a crack at Yangon and its surrounding sights (we went for 5 nights).

-Heading to the land of the Lord of the Rings with your precious?
+Heading to the land of The Lord of the Rings with your precious?
 Helpers may enter New Zealand on a Specific Purpose Work Visa.
 Make sure to leave plenty of lead time (at least 20–25 working days) and get your documentation sorted – including evidence of return tickets, accommodation, bank funds and passport copies of all members of the family travelling together.
 It’s on the expensive side ($300+), so probably not worth it for a long weekend.

 Pack your bags and nip across the Sing-Malay border with your fam and your helper without a worry.
-There is no need for a visa for your helper to enter Malaysia (no visa is required for nationals of ASEAN countries except if they stay more than one month).
+There is no need for a visa for your helper to enter Malaysia (no visa is required for nationals of ASEAN countries except if they stay for more than one month).

 Thinking a spot of shopping in Seminyak is more your speed?
-Or a lazy getaway to Telunas island perhaps?
+Or a lazy getaway to Telunas Island perhaps?
 Indonesian nationals need not process any paperwork to enter their home country.
 Tick!
-And as luck would have it, Filipinos do not require a visa for a short visit (under 30 days).
-Better start brushing up on your Bahasa for your weekend hopping around the Flores islands….
+And, as luck would have it, Filipinos do not require a visa for a short visit (under 30 days).
+Better start brushing up on your Bahasa for your weekend hopping around the Flores islands…

 Fancy a frolic in the New York of the Far East?
-The Hong Kong Immigration Department permits visa free stays of 30 days for Indonesian passport holders and 14 days for Filipino nationals.
+The Hong Kong Immigration Department permits visa-free stays of 30 days for Indonesian passport holders and 14 days for Filipino nationals.
 Dim sum, here we come.
 You’ll be needing our guide to Hong Kong with kids then.

 You’ll want your helper along if only to survive the 24+ hour trek to the USA.
-US immigration isn’t known for its open door policy, so the application process for a Domestic Employee visa for your FDW is like an obstacle course.
-You’ll need to confirm they’ve worked for you for over a year.
+US immigration isn’t known for its open-door policy, so the application process for a Domestic Employee visa for your FDW is like an obstacle course.
+You’ll need to confirm they’ve worked for you for more than a year.
 They’ll have to apply online and provide supporting docs.
 Next stage is an interview at the US embassy, where your helper will have to reassure the powers that be that they won’t go M.I.A. or overstay the visa.
 Those still standing at the end of it all will be rewarded with a six-month visa.
 Hooray!